 Plants and soil

 Singapore takes biosecurity seriously.
-Live plants, seeds, soil, and items that may carry pests need National Parks Board (NParks) clearance.
-Pack outdoor furniture and garden items carefully — items should be clean and free of soil.
+Live plants, seeds, soil, and anything that may carry pests need National Parks Board (NParks) clearance.
+Pack outdoor furniture and garden items carefully — they should be clean and free of soil before they're packed.

 Alcohol and tobacco